-Handout must include ALL of following sections/areas.
-List EACH numeral (so that ALL of them are listed) as categories, and if the category is non-applicable, state this under the category.
+Presentation slides or posted handout must include ALL of following sections/areas.
+List EACH\numeral (so that ALL of them are listed) as categories, and if the category is non-applicable, state this under the category.
 DO NOT OMIT ANY OF THE FOLLOWING CATEGORIES: